-Should a student transfer in from another ESL program, two factors will be taken into consideration: 1) student placement test score at CSHS and 2) highest level completed at previous institution.
+Should a student transfer in from another ESL program, two factors will be taken into consideration: 1) the student's placement test score at CSHS and 2) the highest level completed at previous institution.
 To ensure that all transfer students are placed in the appropriate level, the lowest level a transfer student can be placed is one below the highest completed level at previous institution.